LadTy/ParallaxGlitter/README.md

 # About

-Includes an example scene, background shader and material, parallax glitter material and all needed texture as shown in the example gifs.
+Includes an example scene, background shader and material, parallax glitter material and all needed textures as shown in the example gifs.

 Project made using Unity 2018.2.1f1